hassan34234234/ETL-Pipeline-with-Python-and-SQL/README.md

 Next, I defined the structure of the database by creating a table named accountinformation.
 This table included fields such as Loan ID, Gender, Marital Status, Income Details, and Loan Approval Status.

-Data Extraction and Transformation:
+Data Extraction:

-I utilized Pandas to read and clean the finance data from a CSV file.
+I utilized Pandas to read the finance data from a CSV file.
 This involved selecting relevant columns and ensuring data consistency for smooth processing.

 Loading Data into PostgreSQL: